What are the day to day operations of this route?

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, repair, vehicle maintenance, handheld computer, stale or damaged product, insurance for your vehicle, and liability insurance for your business.
+Expenses include, but are not limited to: fuel, repair, vehicle maintenance, handheld computer, stale or damaged product, and insurance.
 The current owner estimates $300 per week or $15,600 per year in expenses/overhead.

 What type of vehicle do I need?